 Individual property locations, marked with their reference number - click on the map pin to view details.

 Multiple properties in the same area, marked with the number of properties - click on the icon to view details.

 To zoom in use the + control on the bottom right of the map, double click your mouse or double tap your touch-screen.

 To zoom out use the - control or pinch your touch-screen.

 To move the map drag and drop with your mouse or swipe your touch-screen.

-This wonderful city should be high on everyone’s visiting list – and Hideaways has a wide range of comfortable and attractive holiday cottages in Salisbury city centre as well as a large number in the countryside and villages surrounding it, all providing perfect bases for exploration.
+This wonderful city should be high on everyone’s visiting list – and Hideaways has a wide choice of holiday cottages, houses and self-catering apartments in Salisbury city centre as well as a large number in the countryside and villages surrounding it, all providing perfect bases for exploration.
 Set in a chalk valley in South East Wiltshire on the edge of the Plain, Salisbury boasts five rivers, four of which are tributaries of the Avon, which flows into the sea at Christchurch.
 Some of them have been redirected, to the benefit of public spaces such as Queen Elizabeth Gardens.
 Slightly further out are the water meadows made famous by the paintings of John Constable.